Stinging pain in abdomen

 I have a sharp, stinging pain in my abdomen, upper-left quadrant.
 It is tender to the touch, and hurts when I walk.
 What is it?
 I have no money to go to the doctor.
 What should I do?

-If you have severe abdominal pain, it's important to visit a health care provider as soon as possible in order to get an accurate diagnosis and proper treatment (both things you can't get online).
-There are many potential explanation for abdominal pain and tenderness, including (but not limited to)
+If you have severe abdominal pain, it's crucial to visit a health care provider as soon as possible in order to get an accurate diagnosis and proper treatment (both things you can't get online).
+There are many potential explanation for abdominal pain and tenderness, including (but not limited to):

 If not treated promptly, some of these conditions can have consequences for your health.
-If you're a Columbia University student, head to the Urgent Care Center.
-(The visit is free if you've paid the Health Services fee.)
-If it's after hours, or you don't go to Columbia and can't visit your primary provider right away, acute abdominal pain is a good reason to go to the emergency room.
+If you can't visit your health care provider right away, acute abdominal pain is a good reason to go to the emergency room.
 Although medical care can be expensive, it's still a small price to pay for your health.